fwilleke80/com_audioarchive/README.md

 1:02:30
 ```

+With JavaScript enabled, the duration fields are accompanied by a two-handle slider.
+The text fields remain the submitted values and continue to work without JavaScript.

+### Tags and tag descriptions

-Tags shown on clips link back to the Archive with the corresponding tag filter applied.
+Tags displayed in the Archive, modules, embedded clips, and clip detail pages link back to the appropriate Archive menu item with the corresponding tag filter applied.

+When a Joomla tag has a description, Audio Archive adds that description as the tag link's standard HTML `title` attribute.
+Browsers therefore display the description as a native tooltip when the pointer hovers over the tag.

 ### Playback and downloads